-To access string properties in JavaScript called from a template, assign the properties to variables in the Freemarker template, and then access those values from the JavaScript.
+There is no convenient way to access the il8n framework from JavaScript files.
+One workaround is to assign values to JavaScript variables in the Freemarker template, and then access those values from the JavaScript.

 For example, the template can contain this: